aswathcm29/aswathcm29/README.md

 =================================================================================================================================
 [![An image of @aswathcm29's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/aswathcm29)](https://holopin.io/@aswathcm29)

-Full Stack Developer • AI and ML Learner • Freelancer • MERN Stack
+Full Stack Developer • Freelancer • AI ML Learner • MERN Stack
 ---------------------------------------------------------------------------------

 🎓 Enthusiastic college student 🚀 dedicated to impactful projects and competitive programming .
 Passionate about making a mark in the tech industry .
 Excited to collaborate with like-minded individuals and explore Data Science 📊, App Development, and MERN Stack .
 Let's connect and drive tech innovation! #TechEnthusiast #Collaboration 🌐💻